austinliu05/Connect4/README.txt

     four in a row by calling checkBoard for rows, checkBoard but with mat transposed for columns and then checkDiagonal for diagonals.
 Depending on what nextState outputs, gameStatus will output something corresponding.
 Then the board is transposed and printed for the user to see before continuing the cycle.

-• A description of any possible bugs or problems with your program Maybe if the board is less then 4 in any direction row, column and diagonal.
-This is because we hardcoded the program to check for 4 in a row.
-So if the board is too small, no one will ever win.
-However, this should never happen because the game is Connect4 and the board should never be this small.

-• A list of the people with whom you collaborated Austin Liu, Max Boyang, Jeffrey Liang
-    TAs: Alex Liang, Sean Yu

 • A description of any extra features you chose to implement Chose to implement transpose which switches the rows and columns of the matrix.
 We created the board internally